FDA Regulatory pipeline

 Scroll to see more

-BlinkLab’s product pipeline reflects a staged approach to clinical validation for autism and ADHD, regulatory engagement, and post-authorization monitoring, enabling commercialization in line with FDA requirements for software as a medical device (SaMD).
+BlinkLab’s product pipeline reflects a staged approach to clinical validation for autism and ADHD, regulatory engagement, commercialization, and post-authorization monitoring in line with FDA requirements for software as a medical device (SaMD).

 Rush University Medical Center